I want to take resignation from 2 employees kindly provide a draft for the same. I am working in pharmaceutical company.

 From India, Bangalore

-The term "resignation" in an employment context refers to the voluntary relinquishment of his/her post in an organization by an employee for some personal reasons.
-Therefore, the employer has naturally no role in that except accepting it or rejecting it based on certain reasons permitted in law.
+The term "resignation" in an employment context refers to the voluntary relinquishment of a post in an organization by an employee for personal reasons.
+Therefore, the employer has no role in this except to accept or reject it based on certain legal reasons.

-On the contrary, when the employer compels an employee to exercise this option against his willingness and he does so, later, if agitated and proved in a Court of Law, it would be treated as an unfair labor practice and end up in reinstatement of the employee with attendant benefits or in an award of heavy damages.
-Yet there cannot be any denial that in exceptional circumstances, such a practice is followed by employers.
-But they are few and far between.
+On the contrary, when the employer compels an employee to exercise this option against their willingness, and it is later agitated and proved in a court of law, it would be treated as an unfair labor practice.
+This could result in the reinstatement of the employee with attendant benefits or an award of heavy damages.
+However, such practices are rare.

-When matters like trust and confidence or authority or gradual decline in performance of the employee from the employer's perspective become contentious issues between them, resignation by the employee becomes a truce by consensus to avoid the likely mutual damages.
-The deliberations prior to such resignation go unrecorded only as observed by Mr. Dinesh.
-Therefore, avoid communication, if any necessary in this regard, in writing.
+When issues like trust, confidence, authority, or a gradual decline in performance from the employer's perspective become contentious, resignation by the employee may become a mutual agreement to avoid potential damages.
+The deliberations prior to such resignation often go unrecorded, as observed by Mr. Dinesh.
+Therefore, avoid any necessary communication in writing regarding this matter.

 From India, Salem

-The term "resignation" in an employment context refers to the voluntary relinquishment of his/her post in an organization by an employee for some personal reasons.
-Therefore, the employer has naturally no role in that except accepting it or rejecting it based on certain reasons permitted in law.
+The term "resignation" in an employment context refers to the voluntary relinquishment of a post in an organization by an employee for personal reasons.
+Therefore, the employer has no role in this except to accept or reject it based on certain legal reasons.

-On the contrary, when the employer compels an employee to exercise this option against his willingness and he does so, later, if agitated and proved in a Court of Law, it would be treated as an unfair labor practice and end up in reinstatement of the employee with attendant benefits or in an award of heavy damages.
-Yet there cannot be any denial that in exceptional circumstances, such a practice is followed by employers.
-But they are few and far between.
+On the contrary, when the employer compels an employee to exercise this option against their willingness, and it is later agitated and proved in a court of law, it would be treated as an unfair labor practice.
+This could result in the reinstatement of the employee with attendant benefits or an award of heavy damages.
+However, such practices are rare.

-When matters like trust and confidence or authority or gradual decline in performance of the employee from the employer's perspective become contentious issues between them, resignation by the employee becomes a truce by consensus to avoid the likely mutual damages.
-The deliberations prior to such resignation go unrecorded only as observed by Mr. Dinesh.
-Therefore, avoid communication, if any necessary in this regard, in writing.
+When issues like trust, confidence, authority, or a gradual decline in performance from the employer's perspective become contentious, resignation by the employee may become a mutual agreement to avoid potential damages.
+The deliberations prior to such resignation often go unrecorded, as observed by Mr. Dinesh.
+Therefore, avoid any necessary communication in writing regarding this matter.

 From India, Salem